WallarooLabs/wally/intro.md

 You can open issues and submit pull requests against [our GitHub repo](https://github.com/wallaroolabs/wallaroo).

-This document is has been written to take an application developer from zero knowledge about Wallaroo to being able to develop streaming Wallaroo applications in a local development environment in Python.
-(For other languages such as GoLang and C++, and for long-running data jobs such as large-scale analysis or model training, please contact us.
+This document is has been written to take an application developer from zero knowledge about Wallaroo to being able to develop streaming Wallaroo applications in a local development environment using Go or Python.
+(For other languages such as C++, and for long-running data jobs such as large-scale analysis or model training, please contact us.
 Support and documentation are coming soon.)

 Please contact us at [hello@wallaroolabs.com](mailto:hello@wallaroolabs.com) about how we can help you with your particular data processing applications.